freebsd/freebsd-src/docs/LangRef.rst

 ``noalias`` metadata can specifically be specified not to alias with some other collection of memory access instructions that carry ``alias.scope`` metadata.
 Each type of metadata specifies a list of scopes where each scope has an id and a domain.
-When evaluating an aliasing query, if for some some domain, the set of scopes with that domain in one instruction's ``alias.scope`` list is a subset of (or qual to) the set of scopes for that domain in another instruction's ``noalias`` list, then the two memory accesses are assumed not to alias.
+When evaluating an aliasing query, if for some domain, the set of scopes with that domain in one instruction's ``alias.scope`` list is a subset of (or equal to) the set of scopes for that domain in another instruction's ``noalias`` list, then the two memory accesses are assumed not to alias.